logo

 As recently as 2006, "aversive interventions" including unsupervised periods spent in locked "time-out" rooms and even electric shock were approved for New York schools as behavior plan consequences for children with disabilities.

 When my son was a toddler, I was horrified to hear an administrator say that the American Psychological Association had issued a statement against using devices that could only be described as small electric cattle prods - except for individuals with developmental disabilities, because they were found to be 'effective' in 'that population.'
-I really thought we had come further than that by now.
+I really thought we had come further than that by then.

 Those who believe that their children have been injured or traumatized by the use of seclusion or restraints have found too often that they have no power to investigate their school's policies or their child's experiences at school.
 Unless there is a series of complaints or evidence of physical or emotional damage, other parents may be unaware that negative incidents that have involved their child are frequent or escalating.